emmajanedrews/base-template/_posts/2017-11-03-the-keys-to-building-a-business-empire.md

 {% include pullquote.html %}

-I’d love to share these models and systems with you. <a href="https://s3.amazonaws.com/vyralmarketing/Jerimiah+Taylor/Email+Assets/San+Diego+Recruiting/mrea+2.0+org+chart+.pdf" target="_blank">You can download a PDF copy of this chart here.</a>
+I’d love to share these models and systems with you. **[You can download a PDF copy of this chart here.](https://s3.amazonaws.com/vyralmarketing/Jerimiah+Taylor/Email+Assets/San+Diego+Recruiting/mrea+2.0+org+chart+.pdf)**

-If you have any more questions about how you can build your business to the seventh level, give me a call so we can sit down together and get started.
+If you have any more questions about how you can buildyour business to the seventh level, give me a call so we can sit down together and get started.
 I’d love to help you.